-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividend paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Company may adjust the amount of dividend paid to shareholders, return capital to shareholders, issue new shares or sell asset to reduce debt.
 The Company has a number of financial covenants to comply with as part of the terms of its borrowings.
 The financial covenants are managed as part of the companies capital management.
-The Company has complied with all its externally imposed financial requirements.
+The Company has compiled with all its externally imposed financial requirements.

 The Company monitors capital on the basis of its gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total interest bearing borrowings less cash and cash equivalents.
 Total capital is calculated as 'equity' as shown in the Company's statement of financial position plus net debt.
+As at 31 December 2022, there were no interest bearing borrowings (2021: Nil).
+Consequently, the Company's total assets is funded by equity.